 Coaching yourself to improved nutrition will likely be more about the behavioural side of things like meal planning, bringing healthy snacks and meals to work, always having a delicious salad in the fridge or finding ways to stuff more vegetables into your dishes.
-Sure you can learn more but don’t get caught up in waiting to find the perfect diet from the perfect book.
-Just act on what you already know and aim to keep improving.
+Sure you can learn more, but don’t get caught up in waiting to find the perfect diet from the perfect book.
+Just act on what you already know and aim to keep improving your knowledge.

 To summarise, you probably know enough about healthy eating already to at least get started with some specific changes.
-If you don’t you are at the preparation stage in the readiness to change model and your next step is to learn more first so make that your action step.
+If you don’t, you are at the preparation stage in the readiness to change model.
+Your next action step is to learn more.
 Get a book, watch a documentary, find a nutrition coach or ask your annoyingly healthy friend what they eat to look so good.